yuko1101/enka-network-api/README.md

 ### Updating

-You can update your gensin cache data.
+You can update your genshin cache data.
 ```js
 const { EnkaClient } = require("enka-network-api");
 const enka = new EnkaClient({showFetchCacheLog: true}); // showFetchCacheLog is true by default